 The painting crew now starting to stain the windows and doors.

 The building has been painted, and now a local stone mason hand chisels sandstone boulders.
 He is making the stone landings at each door opening.
+In the background, the Spanish courtyard fireplace is taking shape.

 A precious scene captured on film.
 The young boy shows love and affection for his mom.
 Building these types of Spanish-style details into your own project will become special backdrops for you, your family and life.